The BiodiverCity® labels are tools for evaluating and promoting the consideration of biodiversity for all real estate assets.

 The compliant report is sent to IBPC, which in turn attributes a IBPC certificate for the project.

-BiodiverCity® certification demands the intervention of a “biodiversity” expert (qualified, familiar with the indicators) who serves as specialised APM, consultant and assessor.
+BiodiverCity® certifications demands the intervention of a “biodiversity” expert (qualified, familiar with the indicators) who serves as specialised APM, consultant and assessor.

-The biodiversity assessor or consultant begins by establishing a biodiversity diagnosis of the site, and is later entrusted with the mission of consistently improving the biodiversity profile of each project using relevant, coherent and effective elements.
+The BiodiverCity® accredited assessor begins by establishing a biodiversity diagnosis of the site, and is later entrusted with the mission of consistently improving the biodiversity profile of each project using relevant, coherent and effective elements.